Visas and Work Permits 12 min

 However, citizens of these countries, plus the other countries not listed here, will have to obtain a Portuguese residence certificate if they intend to stay in the country longer than six months.

 All citizens of countries outside the EU and EFTA will need to obtain a work permit before being eligible to work while living in Portugal.
-In general, work visas and permits for non-EU citizens are permitted only if the candidate already has a job offer or is married to a Portuguese citizen.
+In general, work visas and permits for non-EU citizens are allowed only if the candidate already has a job offer or is married to a Portuguese citizen.

 How is the Schengen visa applicable?